Applies to all current USask students, faculty and staff:

-- Interlibrary Loans (ILL) - most ILL materials can be borrowed for 30 days.
+- Resource Sharing/Interlibrary Loans (ILL) - most ILL materials can be borrowed for 30 days.
 Loan periods are determined by the lending library so some items may differ.
 If you would like to request a renewal on your ILL items, please contact your ILL team for assistance before the item’s due date.
-See the interlibrary loans page for more information.
+See the resource sharing page for more information.

 What is a recall?